-To set up your wireless network, see "Configuring Your Wireless Network" on page 19.
+To set up additional wireless computers in your network for router access and to connect to the Internet, see "Configuring Your Wireless Network" on page 21.

-Accessing Your Router After Installation and Checking for New Firmware
+Accessing Your Router After Installation

 The Smart Wizard only appears when you first install the router or when the router is in its factory default state (for example, if you have reset the router to its factory default settings).
-To change the settings after installing and configuring your router using the Smart Wizard, you can click the desktop shortcut-a preconfigured shortcut placed on your desktop at installation-to open the router main menu.1 Optionally, you can also open a browser window and log in to the router.
+If you want to change the settings after installing and configuring your router, you can click the desktop shortcut-a preconfigured shortcut placed on your desktop at installation-to open the router management interface.1 Optionally, you can also open a browser window and log in to the router.
 After logging in, you can: